Download the pdf of class material here

-In week 1, we’ll discuss media representation, and how it affects the public understanding of place.
+In this week, we’ll discuss media representation, and how it affects the public understanding of place.
 You’ll need to prepare for the theory seminars by doing the preparatory readings here.

 To get started please watch the TED talk video mentioned directly below in one of the main readings — “The Danger of a Single Story.”